 If you’re staying longer than a couple of weeks (awesome!) then you might want to check out short, medium, and long-term rentals.
 These typically offer better rates than weekly/monthly hotel rates.
 Short-term rentals will usually include internet access.

 Note: Check if the signal is WiFi and from where exactly does the signal originate.
 The equipment may be at an adjacent apartment occupied by another of the owner’s tenants.
 If you ever lose your wireless signal, it makes it hard to check the equipment when said equipment is inside a stranger’s house.

 Internet with Claro

 When I acquired my long-term rental, I inquired whether there was Internet access available.

 “No Señor,” I was told, “but you should have no problems requesting service.”

 I later found out that this was technically correct.
 You can “request” service all you want, but the trick to pull off is to actually “get” service.
 Getting an internet connection is not a trivial matter if it’s not already in place.

 I tried the first option, Claro, which provides landline phones and “Turbonett” residential DSL internet service.
 At the Claro office, located across from the southwest corner of Antigua’s Central Park, I received the worst customer service possible.
 They couldn’t answer a simple question and directed me to take a number and wait for another rep.

 I took a number and waited 40 minutes to be called.
-Most Claro representatives stood around watching loud, racy music videos (clean version of one I saw playing on TVs scattered throughout the waiting lobby).
+Most Claro representatives stood around watching loud, racy music videos.
 I kid you not.